3.5.6 Other common provisions in court orders & agreements

 Orders setting a rate of child support for more than one child

 A court order that sets a rate of child support for more than one child should ideally state how much is payable for each of the children.
 In the absence of such a statement, the Registrar cannot apportion the amount between the children.
-When the court order or court registered agreement ends in relation to one or more of the children and the order does not specify an amount for each child, the Register will continue to reflect the full amount payable under that order or agreement.
+When the court order or court registered agreement ends in relation to one or more of the children and it does not specify an amount for each child, the Register will continue to reflect the full amount payable under that order or agreement.

 Example: An order states that $100 per week each for the 2 children of the marriage is payable making a total of $200 per week.
 The eldest child reaches 18 years of age and the liability is reduced to $100 per week.

 Example: An order states that $200 per week is payable for the children of the marriage.
 There are 2 children and when the eldest reaches 18 years, $200 will remain payable as it is not clear how the total amount was to be apportioned between them.

 For the liability to be varied when a parent becomes unemployed, the Registrar must be able to determine the person's employment status.
 In the absence of any evidence to the contrary, the Registrar will accept that a parent is unemployed if they receive an income tested benefit or pension.
 Where the parent does not receive a benefit or pension, the Registrar will consider statements made by the parent and documentary evidence such as an employment separation certificate.